 ‘Sonnet 97,’ also known as ‘How like a winter hath my absence been,’ is number ninety-seven of one hundred fifty-four sonnets that the Bard wrote.
-Sonnets 1-126 of this series belongs to Shakespeare’s famous Fair Youth sequence.
+Sonnets 1-126 of this series belong to Shakespeare’s famous Fair Youth sequence.
 These poems are all devoted, in one way or another, to a young, beautiful man.
 There has been a great deal of speculation about who this young man could possibly be, but no single identity has ever been decided upon.

 In this sonnet lovers of Shakespeare’s poetry will find familiar images and themes.
 The poet once again alludes to a connection between the Fair Youth and the sun, warmth, and light.
 He also uses images of nature, such as birds and the seasons, to depict the difference between the youth’s presence and absence.

 Sonnet 97 William ShakespeareHow like a winter hath my absence beenFrom thee, the pleasure of the fleeting year!What freezings have I felt, what dark days seen!What old December's bareness everywhere!And yet this time removed was summer's time;The teeming autumn, big with rich increase,Bearing the wanton burden of the prime,Like widow'd wombs after their lords' decease:Yet this abundant issue seemed to meBut hope of orphans, and unfathered fruit;For summer and his pleasures wait on thee,And, thou away, the very birds are mute: Or, if they sing, 'tis with so dull a cheer, That leaves look pale, dreading the winter's near.